 function in limbs that would otherwise have to be amputated.

 If your child has a heart defect, our pediatric cardiologist will fully explain the diagnosis and all the possible implications.
 A plan of treatment may be designed for additional care.

 Fetal Heart Defect

-No expectant mother wants to hear is that her unborn baby may have a heart defect.
-But determining an unborn baby’s health prior to birth can be essential for a long and healthy life.
+No expectant mother wants to hear that her unborn baby may have a heart defect.
+But determining an unborn baby’s health before birth can be essential for a healthy life.
 The Fetal Diagnostic Center allows us to perform a fetal echocardiogram to